gartanium/roygbiv/README.md

 **********************************
 GETTING STARTED
 **********************************
+To run the webpage locally, in the command prompt, navigate to roygbiv/roygbiv/web and run: python -m http.server then navigate to localhost:8000 on your browser.

 Inorder to display a brain, a user must have a csv file containing a column of genes, followed by several columns of brain region data.
 An example of a valid csv file is found in roygbiv/web/data.
 The name of the file is ExampleData.csv.
 Notice that the csv file contains a header, followed by rows that are headed by a gene.

 After a csv file is selected that contains gene expression data, the user must select